-Arimoclomol is an orally-delivered, first-in-class investigational product candidate being developed as a treatment for NPC.
-NPC is a rare neurodegenerative disease characterized by an inability of the body to transport cholesterol and lipids inside of cells.
+As an LSD, NPC is characterized by an inability of the body to transport cholesterol and lipids inside of cells.
 Symptoms of NPC include a progressive impairment of mobility, cognition, speech, and swallowing, often culminating in premature death.
-The incidence of NPC is estimated to be one in 100,000 live births.
-Based on these incidence rates, the number of NPC patients in the United States, France, Germany, and other European Union countries is estimated to be approximately 1,800 individuals.
-Of these, we estimate that approximately 1,500 individuals have been diagnosed, of which approximately 300 are in the United States and approximately 1,200 are in Europe.
-However, diagnostic challenges may affect the number of potential patients, and we believe that the availability of treatment options could increase awareness of the disease and assist in identifying more cases.
-Therapies to treat NPC are desperately needed, and for this reason, arimoclomol is currently being made available to NPC patients in the United States, France, Germany, and other European Union countries under various early access programs, or EAPs.
+The incidence of NPC is estimated to be one in 100,000 to 130,000 live births.
+We estimate that there are approximately 1,800 individuals with NPC in the US and Europe, of these, approximately 300 have been diagnosed in the U.S. However, diagnostic challenges may affect the number of potential patients, and we believe that the availability of treatment options could increase awareness of the disease and assist in more accurately identifying patients.
+Effective therapies to treat NPC are desperately needed, and for this reason, arimoclomol is currently being made available to NPC patients in the United States, France, Germany, and other EU member states under various expanded access programs ("EAPs").